Open to the Public

 A globally endangered plant, Virginia spirea, grows here and is scattered along the creek's rocky banks.
 The gorge is a hemlock-dominated, mixed mesophytic forest.

 The Conservancy is protecting and managing this land, and is engaging local communities in its protection.

-Clifty Creek Preserve has pleasant hiking along Clifty Creek.
+Clifty Creek Preserve has moderately challenging hiking along Clifty Creek.
+Be prepared for creek crossings.
+Bring water shoes or boots.
 The creek is a pleasant place to wade or swim in warm weather.